On the spectrum of an operator associated with least-squares finite elements for linear elasticity: Numerical Results

 In order to avoid artifacts introduced by the fact that we are rewriting the elasticity equation as a first order system, we considered only \emph{genuine} eigenvalues of~\eqref{eq:variationa_form_eig} in the sense that they correspond to eigenfunctions for which the displacement is not zero.
 These eigenvalues are related to the Schur complement described in~\eqref{eq:Shur_u}.

-A first order scheme based on Raviart--Thomas elements $(RT_0)$ for the approximated space $\Sigma_h$ is considered with continuous Galerkin of degree one for the space $U_h$.
+A first order scheme based on Raviart--Thomas elements $(RT_0)$ for the approximated space $\Sigma_h$ is considered with continuous Galerkin of degree one for the space $U_h$, with $h$ being the mesh size or step size.

 These finite element spaces satisfy the conditions of Theorem \ref{thm:uniform_convergence}.
 The general matrices in System~\ref{eq:discte_matrix_structure} were constructed with FEniCS~\cite{fenics} and then matrices corresponding to the Schur complement in~\ref{eq:Schur_complement} were extracted and used to solve the eigenvalue problem.